 How to get paint off hardwood floors

 (Image credit: Getty)

 Whether you’ve been decorating, upcycling some furniture, or simply getting into the arts, you may have unfortunately found yourself searching for how to get paint off hardwood floors.
-You may have put down a ground sheet, laid out some magazines, or have been as careful as possible, but paint seems to always land in spots it shouldn't.
+You may have put down a ground sheet, laid out some magazines, or have been as careful as possible, but the painting seems to always land in spots it shouldn't.

+How to get paint off hardwood floors